SmartCampus/dashboards-config/README.md

 	$ bower install

-Every other time, you can run can then run :
+Every other time, you can simply run :

 	$ node app.js